I've just been told I have blood cancer

 Some treatments for blood cancer (especially chemotherapy) temporarily weaken the immune system even further.

 It's very important to take care of yourself and try to avoid infections as best you can.
-Speak to your healthcare team about this or contact our Support Service on 0808 2080 888 or [email protected] for more information and to talk about your concerns.
+Speak to your hospital team or GP about this.
+Or contact our Support Service on 0808 2080 888 or [email protected] for more information and to talk about your concerns.

 Symptoms of infection